parthebhan/PowerBI-Python-Analysing-International-Debt-Statistics-IDS/README.md

 •	Python:

-    o	Utilize Python programming language for data analysis tasks.
+    o	Utilized Python programming language for data analysis tasks.
-    o	Leverage Jupyter Notebooks along with libraries such as Pandas and NumPy.
+    o	Leveraged Jupyter Notebooks along with libraries such as Pandas and NumPy.

 •	Power BI:

-    o	Import cleaned and analysed data into Power BI for visualization.
+    o	Imported cleaned and analysed data into Power BI for visualization.
-    o	Develop interactive dashboards to represent key findings visually.
+    o	Developed interactive dashboards to represent key findings visually.